ayushiMis/DogEmotionClassifier/README.md

 This is a Dog Emotion Classifier model that predicts the emotions of dogs as happy, sad, angry, or relaxed.
 The model has been trained on a large dataset of dog images using deep learning techniques and is capable of accurately classifying emotions of dogs in real-time.

+## DataSet
+The data set is refered from here :- "https://www.kaggle.com/datasets/danielshanbalico/dog-emotion"
 ## API Usage
 The model is available as a RESTful API that can be accessed using HTTP requests.
 The API accepts an image of a dog as input and returns the predicted emotion as output.